Littleton, Massachusetts: 18th century

 In 1742, the Meetinghouse was moved to a new building (the present site of the Unitarian Church) at a cost of £900.
 This would be the community's only house of worship for the remainder of the 1700s.

-Construction of Warren's Grist Mill (abutting 495 at the junction of Grist Mill Rd and Warren St) began in 1750.
+Construction of Warren's Grist Mill (abutting 495 at the junction of Mill Rd and Warren St) began in 1750.
 This mill processed the crops produced by the town residents through the eighteenth century.

 Residents of Littleton contributed men to the militia system that was set up by the Crown to serve as self-defense against hostile First Nations peoples as well as the French in Canada.
 Men from Littleton served in the primarily Provincial Army that captured Louisbourg in 1745.
 This militia system evolved into the organization that confronted the British Regulars on April 18, 1775.

 The minutemen and militia of Littleton marched and fought at Concord and the Battle Road on April 19, 1775.
-The militia company and the minutemen squads mustered at Liberty Square located on the southwest side of town on the Boxborough line (then part of Littleton).
+The militia company and the minutemen squads mustered at Liberty Square, located on the southwest side of town on the Boxborough line (then part of Littleton).
 They marched from there through what is now Boxborough Depot and over Littleton Rd/Boxborough Rd to Newtown Road (Littleton), up over Fort Pond Hill (stopping briefly at the Choate Farm) and along Newtown Rd (Acton) to Acton Center.
 From there they marched the Isaac Davis Trail to Old North Bridge.
 Some writing suggests that the minutemen sped ahead to join the other minutemen at the bridge.

 In 1782, the third request to incorporate as a separate town by the residents of present day Boxborough was granted by the General Court and incorporated on February 25, 1783, taking away almost a quarter of Littleton's area on the south abutting Stow and Harvard.

 In 1795, the town built its first public schools which served the children of Littleton until 1870: